qinyanjuidavid/SaveONE-life/README.md

 - On landing page we have 4 buttons which include Donate Now, Register an Orphanage, Register as a donor, and Login button.

 ## Authentication
 > ### Donor Authentication
 -  Donor - To authenticate donor we used firebase auth dependecy (firebase-auth).
 ```
 implementation 'com.google.firebase:firebase-auth:21.0.1'

 ```
-- Donor can opt to Donate without an account, but this has limitations for example he/she(Donor) will not be able to participate on [SaveONE -life forum](#SaveOne-Life).
+- Donor can opt to Donate without an account, but this has limitations for example he/she(Donor) will not be able to participate on [SaveONE -life forum](### 3.
+Public Forum (SaveONE life)).
 - If donor wish to participate on SaveONE life forum, he/she must have an account.

 > ### Orphange / Children's Home Authentication